anjanababu8/Review-Classifier/Stage 5/README.md

 The code used for evaluation (<i>evaluation.py</i>) is included.<br/>
 <b>Accuracy</b> of the model is <b>82.6666666667%</b>

 <i>NOTE: The code used in stage 4 (<b>unigram_model.py</b>) is included as a module in the evaluation.py to reuse the model training code.
-Reviews in cleaned_data.txt is ordered - + - + - ... to ensure approximately equal number of + and - reviews are held out.</i>
+Reviews in cleaned_data.txt is ordered - + - + - ... to ensure approximately equal number of + and - reviews are held out.
+(Mode exporting code is given in Stage 4)</i>